-5 Literacy completion points are the literacy gains earned by a student during the school year.
+&lt;sup>3 Literacy completion points are the literacy gains earned by a student during the school year.
 LCPs in adult general education are earned through the process of pre- and post-testing and reaching a scale score that is at or beyond the upper range of their current educational functioning level.

-6 Occupational completion points are the occupational competencies that qualify a person to enter an occupation that is linked to a career and technical program.
+&lt;sup>4 Occupational completion points are the occupational competencies that qualify a person to enter an occupation that is linked to a career and technical program.

-7 For example, students at lower literacy levels will earn LCPs at a much slower rate than students at an adult high school who earn an LCP with every completed course at the 9th and 10th grade levels.
+&lt;sup>5 For example, students at lower literacy levels will earn LCPs at a much slower rate than students at an adult high school who earn an LCP with every completed course at the 9th and 10th grade levels.
 Students in automotive service technology programs can earn many more OCPs in a year than web development students.